-- 7. (1) The Council must consist of the following 15 members - - (a) four persons appointed by the Minister in writing, of whom - - (i) one person must be a staff member registered in terms of this Act; - (ii) one person must be a staff member who is registered in terms of this Act and who has expertise and experience in primary health care matters; - (iii) two persons must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the field of law; and - (bb) one must be a person who, in the opinion of the Minister, is suitably qualified having regard to the functions of the Council, but who is not a person registered in terms of this Act; - (b) one person designated by the Vice-Chancellor of the University of Namibia, which person must be a registered person involved with the tuition, education or training of persons who will qualify, on the completion of such tuition, education or training, for registration in terms of this Act; and - (c) ten members elected in accordance with subsections (2), (4) and (5). - (2) The members referred to in paragraph (c) of subsection (1) must be - - (a) one person who is a physiotherapist, elected by the physiotherapists, podiatrists, biokineticists, physiotherapy assistants, masseurs, medical rehabilitation workers and remedial gymnasts; - (b) one person who is an occupational therapist, elected by the occupational therapists, orthomedic orthotists, medical orthotists, medical prosthetists, ocularist, orthopaedic prosthetists, occupational therapy assistants, single medium therapists in occupational therapy, occupational therapy technicians, orthopaedic footwear technicians and orthopaedic technical assistants; - (c) one person who is a medical technologist, elected by the medical technologists and medical laboratory technicians; - (d) one person who is an optometrist, elected by the optometrists, dispensing opticians, and orthoptists; - (e) one person who is a paramedic (advanced life support), elected by the paramedics (advanced life support), the emergency care practitioners (basic) and the emergency care practitioners (intermediate); - (f) one person who is a dental technician, elected by the dental technicians and dental therapists;
+- 7. (1) The Council must consist of the following 11 members - - (a) four persons appointed by the Minister, of whom - - (i) one registered person who must be a staff member in the Ministry and who, in the opinion of the Minister, is suitably qualified having regard to the functions of the Council; - (ii) one pharmacist who must be a staff member in the Ministry and who, in the opinion of the Minister, is suitably qualified having regard to the functions of the Council, and who must preferably have expertise and experience in primary health care matters; - (iii) two persons who must represent the public, and of whom - - (aa) one must be a legal practitioner having not less than ten years experience in the field of law; and - (bb) one must be a person who, in the opinion of the Minister, is suitably qualified having regard to the functions of the Council, but who is not a registered person; - (b) the Registrar of Medicines, who is a member ex officio; - (c) one person designated by the Vice-Chancellor of the University of Namibia, which person must be a pharmacist involved with the tuition, education or training of persons who will qualify, on the completion of such tuition, education or training, for registration in terms of this Act; and - (d) five persons elected in accordance with subsections (2), (3) and (4). - (2) The members of the Council referred to in paragraph (d) of subsection (1) must be pharmacists, elected by the pharmacists, the pharmaceutical technicians and the pharmacist assistants. - (3) No person is entitled to vote in an election referred to in subsection (2), unless that person - - (a) is a registered person, subject to subsection (5) of section 23; - (b) is a Namibian citizen; and